Mindgard/cli/DEV_README.md

 ### Release process:

 - be in the repo root directory
-- increment build number in pyproject.toml & setup.py (it overrides setup.py's value) - YOU CAN USE fully_release.sh for this
+- increment build number in pyproject.toml - YOU CAN USE fully_release.sh for this
 - `python3 -m build`
 - `python3 -m twine upload --repository testpypi dist/*`